Gamification in Retail: A Guide for CMOs

 It's not reasonable, for example, to assume that offering rewards for the accumulation of points will significantly elevate the customer experience for shoppers visiting your stores or your ecommerce site.

-Gamification should mean more to shoppers than a way to grind their way up a points ladder.
+Gamification in retail should mean more to shoppers than a way to grind their way up a points ladder.
 Many people today (millennials especially) are consummate gamers, after all, so your gamification app and program should be fun with the capital F.

 Your strategy should enable multiple engagement opportunities too because every shopper is unique and responds to stimuli in different ways.
 Last but not least, successful gamification strategies are engineered to drive specific behaviors which ultimately result in profit for your enterprise.